AkashCherukuri/CS305_Project/README.md

 Our project is about analysing different BTB modules with different Branch Predictors.

 The Project/Results Folder contains the results of the experiments we have done and it also contains python codes to plot graphs from the results obtained.

+MBTB-ICCD-master is the repo given.
+We have done experiments on that and had put the results in the Project directory.

+Research Papers folder contains the refereces we used for the BTB designs